tarikuli/AEM-and-Magento-dynamic-price-integration/README.md

 - **CIF (Commerce Integration Framework)** enables seamless (headless) integration through GraphQL APIs.
 - **Adobe I/O Runtime** is used as an integration layer to synchronize and normalize data.

-This integration ensures that configurable product data (variants, dynamic prices, stock) is rendered dynamically in AEM while keeping commerce logic inside Adobe Commerce.
+This integration ensures that product data (variants, dynamic prices, stock) is rendered dynamically in AEM while keeping commerce logic inside Adobe Commerce.

 ---